Let us turn now from the world of linguistics to the world of high theory, while

 mean that a bow has been drawn without the context in which it occurs, but my

-experience has been that the passage alone is sufficient context for many
+experience has been that the passage alone is sufficient context for many readers.

-the text is not the source of the meaning, that should be irrelevant in any
+not the source of the meaning, that should be irrelevant in any case.)
+But in any

-case.)
-But in any context, the sentence shapes any normal reader's
+context, the sentence shapes any normal reader's interpretation in very definite

-interpretation in very definite ways–simply by virtue of its grammatical and
+ways–simply by virtue of its grammatical and lexical characteristics and the

-lexical characteristics and the grammar and lexicon of English that the reader
+grammar and lexicon of English that the reader has learned.
+The reader must find

-has learned.
-The reader must find some way of assimilating the fact that the
+some way of assimilating the fact that the stick changes length by itself, and

-by adding the agency that Lok does not understand.
+most readers will reinterpret this sentence by adding the agency that Lok does not

 I have suggested that this sentence might seem relatively normal in a description